 Faecal incontinence in children (encopresis)

-Why does soiling occur?
+Why does faecal incontinence occur?

 It may be because of a painful experience going to the toilet in the past, or because they feel anxious or are too busy playing, or they are not allowed to go to the toilet when the urge arises, or because toilet facilities are unpleasant, or they are teased in the toilets.